photoprism/photoprism/README.md

 all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.

-Next, you'll have to [index or import](https://docs.photoprism.org/user-guide/library/import-vs-index/) existing photos and videos.
-Please be patient, this will take a while depending on the number of files.
+Next, you'll have to [index or import](https://docs.photoprism.org/user-guide/library/import-vs-index/) existing files.
+Please be patient, this will take a while depending on the size of your library.

 Already indexed photos can be browsed in [Photos](https://docs.photoprism.org/user-guide/organize/browse/) while videos show up in [Videos](https://docs.photoprism.org/user-guide/organize/video/).